liets0n/Pinpoint/CONTRIBUTING.md

 ## :man_technologist: Repo Setup

-To develop locally, fork the Pinpoint repository and clone it in your local machine.
-The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).

-> :warning: **Warning:** Before running the project make sure to add your IPDATA API key to the .env file (.env.example).
+To run the project in your local environment, follow these steps:

+1. Fork the repository.
-- Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-- Run `pnpm i` in the project directory to install the required dependencies.
+3. Run `pnpm i` in the project directory to install the required dependencies.
-- Run `pnpm run dev` to get the project started.
+4. Run `pnpm run dev` to get the project started.
-- Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.
+5. Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.

+**Note:** The node package used in this project is `PNPM`, to avoid possible errors I advise you to avoid using yarn or npm.
+Before running the project make sure to add your ipdata api key to the .env file.

 ## :file_folder: Folder structure